 - Integrated sinks are made using the same kind of material as the countertop and can feature a double or single basin depending on your needs and the size of your bathroom.

-The care requirements of your basin are determined by your choice of material.
-Most commonly used are:
+The care requirements of your basin will be determined by your choice of material.
+Some of the most common sink materials include:

 - ceramic: easy to clean;